thegeeklife/YelpCamp/readme.md

 A full stack web application for sharing campgrounds.

-# Make sure the following are installed:
+# Make sure the following are installed and/or running:
 * MongoDB shell:
- * Run mongod
+  ** Run mongod
 * Express:
- * npm install express --save
+  ** npm install express --save

 # Features
 * Responsive design